Neighborhood-Grid/CubeNet/README.md

 `When not to use gridpoints ?`
 - high dimension: the package is implemented to support arbitrary dimension, but sweetspot is really 2D/3D. dimensions 4-6 might still be reasonable depending on the task, but anything above 8D is generally too high dimensional for gridpoints.
 - weird geometries.
-Supported shapes goes beyond smooth convex distributions: map of Indonesia, a sponge, a donuts, an elephant, an eggshell (if a rectangular shape is specified to `gridpoints.sort()` eg gridshape = (128,128,2)) ... but with some limits.
-Bad fits: a leafless tree, a wind turbine, same eggshell with a naive 3d sort (gridshape = (32,32,32)) ... the issue is not that gridpoints cannot sort these distributions, but that it will produce a poor representation of the geometry.
-The eggshell exemple illustrates the importance of selecting a suitable gridshape, which itself can be challenging, if the point clouds is assumed to live on a thin surface instead of filling a full volumetric domain.
+Supported datasets goes beyond smooth convex distributions: map of Indonesia, a sponge, a donuts, an elephant, an eggshell (by specifying a suitable gridshape e.g. (128,128,2) to `gridpoints.sort()`) ... but with some limits.
+Bad fits: a spider web, a wind turbine, same eggshell with a naive 3d sort (gridshape = (32,32,32)) ... the issue is not that gridpoints cannot sort these distributions, but that it will produce a poor representation of the geometry [^1].
 - small point clouds: beyond a few hundred points, local operations in linear time is not worth the overhead, because naive quadratic implementations will probably be simultaneously simpler and faster.

+[^1] The eggshell exemple illustrates the importance of selecting a suitable gridshape, which itself can be challenging, if the point clouds is assumed to live on a thin surface instead of filling a full volumetric domain.

 ---